 AIA delivered a strong set of financial results in 2020 despite unprecedented business and macroeconomic conditions.
-While VONB was affected by movement restrictions due to the global pandemic, we achieved solid growth in OPAT, UFSG and EV equity.
+While value of new business (VONB) was affected by movement restrictions due to the global pandemic, we achieved solid growth in operating profit after tax (OPAT), underlying free surplus generation (UFSG) and embedded value (EV) equity.
 Our financial position remains very strong, enabling us to continue to invest in the many growth opportunities available to us.

-Growth rates and commentaries are provided on a constant exchange rate basis.
+Growth rates and commentaries are provided on a constant exchange rate basis